minibolt-guide/minibolt/bonus/system/store-data-secondary-disk.md

 ```sh
 sudo rsync -aAXv /mnt/old_disk/ /data/
 ```
 > This may take several hours, depending on the size of your disk.
+It's an incremental process, so if you need to stop it, when you restart it, it will continue synchronizing from where it left off.

 * Umount old disk